LukasKnuth/epub_tools/readme.md

 ## 2. Simplify to Markdown

-We'll use Markdown as our intermediate format.
+The scripts use Markdown the intermediate format.
-To simplify the downloaded `index.html` which we just got with "wget", run the tool
+To simplify the downloaded `index.html` which we just got with "wget", run the script:

 ```bash
 node simplify.js chapter1/index.html
 ```

-This will create a new file to `chapter1/index.md`.
+This will create a new Markdown file at `chapter1/index.md`.
 You might want to do some manual cleanup afterward.

-You can give multiple HTML files to the script, it will create the output files with the same name in the same folder.
+You can give multiple HTML files to the script, it will create the output files with the same name next to the source file.
 If your shell has [glob support](https://en.wikipedia.org/wiki/Glob_(programming)), you can do things like:

 ```bash